RanveerC22/T-Shirt-Shopping-Website-using-MERN-Stack-/README.md

 •	Admin Side

 When admin signs in he has the authority to make changes in the web.
-He can create, update delete product or create new categories etc. When he is signed in using admin email admin pages gets opened
+He can create, update delete product or create new categories etc. When he is signed in using admin email admin pages gets opened.

+Who is admin and who is user will be decided on the basis of role given to the email. if email role is 0 then user if 1 then admin.
+The default role assigned is 0 but if we want to convert that registered user inot admin, we must change that role from 0 to 1 by doing changes in database directly.